chaos-mesh/chaos-mesh/doc/kernel_chaos.md

     failtype: 0
 ```

+For more sample files, see [examples](../examples).
+You can edit them as needed.

 Description:

 * **mode** defines the mode to select pods.
 * **selector** specifies the target pods for chaos injection.
-* **failkernRequest** defines the specified injection mode (kmalloc,bio,etc)
-  with a call chain and an optional set of predicates.
+* **failkernRequest** defines the specified injection mode (kmalloc, bio, etc.) with a call chain and an optional set of predicates.
 The fields are:
   * **failtype** indicates what to fail, can be set to `0` / `1` / `2`.
     - If `0`, indicates slab to fail (should_failslab)
     - If `1`, indicates alloc_page to fail (should_fail_alloc_page)
     - If `2`, indicates bio to fail (should_fail_bio)

-    For more information, you can read [fault-injection](https://www.kernel.org/doc/html/latest/fault-injection/fault-injection.html) and [inject_example](http://github.com/iovisor/bcc/blob/master/tools/inject_example.txt) to learn more.
+    For more information, see [fault-injection](https://www.kernel.org/doc/html/latest/fault-injection/fault-injection.html) and [inject_example](http://github.com/iovisor/bcc/blob/master/tools/inject_example.txt).

   * **callchain** indicates a special call chain, such as: